LegendPikachuYT/Bewakoof/README.md

 # Speciality

 Shows 100% accurate Results

-You Can Use Your Own Proxies
+You Can Use Your Own Proxies.

 Capture  - Yes

 ComboList - Mail:Pass

 AutoSave - Yes

 LightWeight - Yes

 # Bewakoof